 The parish of Langham, 2,977 acres (1,205 hectares) in area, lies immediately north of the town of Colchester.
-The river Stour forms the northern boundary of the roughly rectangular parish and Salary Brook the southern boundary with Myland and Highwoods in Colchester.
+The River Stour forms the northern boundary of the roughly rectangular parish and Salary Brook the southern boundary with Myland and High Woods in Colchester.
 The western boundary with Boxted follows field boundaries and a stretch of the Black Brook, a tributary of the Stour.
 The eastern boundary with Dedham and Ardleigh broadly follows the old main road from Colchester to Ipswich.

+There is significant evidence in the parish of very early settlement, including the sites of Neolithic barrows and a Roman farmstead.
 Initial habitation and development seem to have begun in the north, on the site of the Hall and church.
 Farming began here and moved south, pausing for a while at the line of the Black Brook.
 In the Middle Ages, the land south of Park Lane was a Royal Forest and the last area to be farmed.
-However it seems clear that, by the midde of the nineteenth century, the commercial centre of the village was along School Road.
+However, it seems clear that, by the middle of the nineteenth century, the commercial centre of the village was along School Road.